jameshfisher/jameshfisher.com/_posts/2024-05-25-webgpu-hello-world-2024/index.md

   - webgpu
 ---

-Below is a pink square on a yellow background.
+Below is a grid of squares.
 It's rendered by WebGPU.

 <div>